HanTongo/Sentiment-Analysis-for-Amazon-Reviews/README.md

 # Sentiment-Analysis-for-Amazon-Reviews
-A course recommender web application which allows uses to train and tune a variety of deep learning models and generate personalised recommendations.
+A python programme which takes a random sample of Amazon reviews, processes and generate a sentiment result.
+It also can take a user review and generate a sentiment result.